BismaBRJ/human-task-scheduler-genetic-algo-hs/README.md

 3. Install Reflx-DOM via the Nix package manager, specifically by installing [Reflex Platform](https://github.com/reflex-frp/reflex-platform).

     Make sure to activate the nix caches as instructed so it would take at most a couple of hours rather than at least an entire day, and so that it wouldn't take up more space with all the intermediate compilation files.
-Even then, you will still need at least 20 GB of disk space free.
+Even then, you will still need at least 20 (twenty) GB of disk space free.

     **Note:** as of the time of writing this, Reflex Platform might not be supported on Windows yet.
 Feel free to try another Reflex-DOM setup such as [Obelisk](https://github.com/obsidiansystems/obelisk), at your own risk (of headaches).